Illini Bracketology: Where Is Illinois Projected in NCAA Tournament?

 Here are where the Illini are currently projected according to several of the most noteworthy bracket projectors:

-Shelby Mast - USA Today - Mast’s operation updates his bracket every morning and currently has the Illini as a 7-seed playing Florida (19-11, 11-6 in Southeastern Conference) in Albany, New York with Seton Hall as the 2-seed.
+Shelby Mast - USA Today - Mast’s operation updates his bracket every morning and currently has the Illini as a 7-seed playing Utah State (24-8, 12-6 in Mountain West Conference) in St. Louis with Creighton as the 2-seed.
+Utah State just clinched its bid into the NCAA field by knocking off San Diego State 59-56 in the conference tournament final this past weekend thanks to a game-winning three-pointer by the tournament’s most valuable player Sam Merrill.

 NOTE: Since the NCAA tournament expanded to 64 teams, Illinois has only been a 7-seed once in school history and it was their last selection in 2013.
 John Groce’s Illini team defeated Colorado 57-49 in Austin, Texas before losing 63-59 to 2-seed Miami (Fla.).
-The matchup with Florida would be the Lon Kruger Bowl as the current Oklahoma head coach left the Gators program to take over the Illini after the Lou Henson retirement.
+Illinois has never played Utah State outside of Champaign and the two teams haven’t played since the Illini won 115-64 on Dec.
+7, 1985.

 -----------------------

-Joe Lunardi - ESPN - Lunardi's newest bracket released Monday morning has Illinois as an 7-seed in Cleveland, Ohio against Texas (19-11, 9-8 in Big 12 Conference) with Dayton as the 2-seed.
+Joe Lunardi - ESPN - Lunardi's newest bracket released Monday morning has Illinois as an 7-seed in St. Louis against Texas (18-12, 8-10 in Big East Conference) with Kentucky as the 2-seed.

+NOTE: Illinois and Marquette haven’t played since agreeing to a home-and-home contract in 1992 and 1993.
+Marquette won both games (1992 in Champaign, 1993 in Milwaukee) and have won four out of five since 1961.
+Illinois’ last meeting against Kentucky came in the 1984 NCAA tournament when the Illini nearly pulled off an upset (a 54-51 win) in Rupp Arena.

 ---------------------------

-Jerry Palm - CBS Sports - Palm released a new bracket projection this morning and has Illinois as a 7-seed in Albany vs. Stanford (20-10, 9-8 in Pac 12 Conference) with Villanova being the No. 2 seed.
+Jerry Palm - CBS Sports - Palm released a new bracket projection Tuesday morning and has Illinois as a 6-seed in Greensboro, North Carolina vs. the First Four round game of Wichita State vs. Richmond with Duke being the No. 3 seed.

 -----------------------------

-Mike DeCourcey - Fox Sports - In his first year doing bracket projections, DeCourcey has the Illini as a 7-seed playing East Tennessee State (24-4, 16-2 in Southern Conference.
+Mike DeCourcey - Fox Sports/BTN/Sporting News - In his first year doing bracket projections, DeCourcey has the Illini as a 6-seed in Greensboro, North Carolina vs. the First Four round game of Cincinnati vs. Stanford with Duke being the No. 3 seed.

-NOTE: East Tennessee State head coach Steve Forbes, a former assistant coach under Bruce Pearl at Tennessee, slogged his ETSU team through a snowstorm in 2018 to play the Illini.
-In Brad Underwood's first season, the Illini defeated ETSU 73-55 on Dec.
-15, 2018.
+NOTE: Illinois has played once in Greensboro, North Carolina (the current site of the ACC tournament) and that was a 78-77 loss to Duke on Nov.
+28, 2000.
+However, the Illini have an undefeated all-time record (4-0) against the combination of Wichita State and Richmond.
+Illinois is 2-5 all-time against Duke including a 72-62 loss in the 2004 NCAA Tournament regional semifinal in Atlanta.

+Illinois has played Cincinnati in the NCAA tournament as the Illini won 92-68 in Columbus, Ohio in the 2004 second round.
+Illinois and Stanford haven’t played since 1974.

 -----------------------------

-Tim Krueger - Stadium - Krueger has Illinois as a 7-seed in Greensboro, North Carolina against Arizona State (19-11, 10-7 in Atlantic 10 Conference) with Duke as the 2-seed.
+Tim Krueger - Stadium - Krueger has Illinois as a 7-seed in Sacramento, California against Florida (19-12, 11-7 in Southeastern Conference) with San Diego State as the 2-seed.

+NOTE: The Illinois-Florida game would be seen as the Lon Kruger Bowl as the former Illini coach roamed the sidelines for both programs and his final game with the Illini was a 93-76 loss to the Gators in the 2000 NCAA tournament second round in Winston-Salem, North Carolina.